NiklasKnipschild/School-Projects/README.md

 Assignment2C: Is an example of currency conversion using USD, GBP and a fake currency by the name of Bisonicia Currency.

+Assignment3A: Is one of my first attempts at a story based game.
+The input the user provides will result in different outcomes.

+Assignment3B: Tells the user what belt and grade they are.

+Assignment3C: Is a simple program that tells a user if their mobile device is compatiable with the software the user would be attempting to install.
 Labs:

 Lab1A: is a simple example of printing out strings